How to Clean Cat Ears at Home | Expert Tips for Pet Owners

 Step 3: Apply the Cleaning Solution

-Step 4: Massage the Ear Base
+Step 4: Massage the Base of the Ear

 Step 5: Let Your Cat Shake Their Head